-Fruit and/or vegetables mixed with sugar and vinegar as preservatives, and to make a thick sauce which may be additionally flavoured with spices.
+Fruit and / or vegetables mixed with sugar and vinegar as preservatives in a thick sauce which may be additionally flavoured with spices.
 An important component of a ploughman's lunch.
 Pickles have less sugar and often more oil, they are a different product altogether to simply pickled vegetables such as gherkins, onions and cucumber.
-Chutney's and pickles are a result of the influence of Indian cookery on British food using largely ingredients that grow in Britain.
-They are eaten in particular with cheese and cold meats, Indian style chutney's and pickles may be used to accompany hot foods too.
+Chutneys and pickles are a result of Indian influences using largely ingredients that grow in Britain.
+They are eaten in particular with cheese and cold meats, Indian style chutneys and pickles may be used to accompany spicy foods too.

-There are endless varieties available, a few from you may encounter: red onion, tomato, plum, rhubarb, apricot and ginger, green tomato and many more, a mainstream mass produced best seller (deservedly so) is Branston Pickle, but beyond this any supermarket, National Trust gift shop, cheese shop, delicatessen etc. will have a range of chutney's and pickles in all kinds of flavours and combinations.
-You could go to the same places and get Indian style such as mango chutney (usually quite a mild flavour, though can be spicy), mango pickle, brinjal (aubergine) pickle or lime pickle (usually strongly flavoured and very spicy).
+There are endless varieties available, a few you may encounter: red onion, tomato, plum, rhubarb, apricot and ginger, green tomato and many more.
+A mainstream mass produced best seller (deservedly so) is Branston Pickle, but beyond this any supermarket, National Trust gift shop, cheese shop, delicatessen etc. will have a range of chutneys and pickles in all kinds of flavours and combinations.
+Indian style are widely available and are made from more exotic fruit and vegetables, they often have more spices.
+Widely available examples are mango chutney (usually quite a mild flavour), mango pickle, brinjal (aubergine) pickle or lime pickle (usually strongly flavoured and very spicy).
 Piccalilli is a relish with fairly chunky vegetables made yellow with mustard.

 Local honey can be bought all over the UK and so can be a good local food linked to specific area to buy as a souvenir.
 Supermarkets always have honey and may also have local produce, though you are more likely to find it in small wholefood shops or markets.
 If you have a hire car and are driving along country roads in the summer look out for small roadside stalls that are selling honey (they may also have other things such as eggs and vegetables) with a honesty box for payment.

 There are many bottled beers widely available in Britain including selection packs of 4-6 different types from one particular brewery.
 If you're flying, then weight becomes an issue along with potential breakages.
-Recently there are more "real ales" and beers from micro-breweries available in cans which are lighter than bottles and less likely to break, though are not quite as attractive a gift as bottles.
-Supermarkets generally have a good selection or look for an "off licence" nearby, a shop that sells alcohol to be consumed off the premises - as opposed to on the premises as with a pub.
+Recently there are more "real ales" and beers from micro-breweries available in cans which are lighter than bottles and less likely to break but are not quite as attractive a gift as bottles.
+Supermarkets generally have a good selection or look for an "off licence", a shop that sells alcohol to be consumed off the premises - as opposed to on the premises as with a pub.